GrigoriyPA/GraphEngine3D/README.md

 #include <assimp/...>

-Must to work in your project.
+Must work in your project.